This article was originally published in May 2025 and has been updated.

 How drivers react to an animal on the road can help reduce the risk of an accident, save lives and protect our wildlife.
 Here are some simple precautions you can take:

 Not sure what areas to look out for?
-Below, we’ve created a map of national animal collision hotspots:
+Based on data from 15,000 claims relating to animal collisions, we’ve created a map of national animal collision hotspots:

 As the map highlights, our claims data* revealed that Dubbo, Goulburn and Canberra continue to be the most high-risk areas for animal collisions in New South Wales and the ACT.

-In Queensland, Goondiwindi, Charters Towers and St George reported the most incidents.
-The worst areas for wildlife collisions in South Australia were Hawker, Mount Gambier, Port Augusta and McLaren Vale.
+In Queensland, Goondiwindi, St George and Charter Towers reported the most incidents.
+The worst areas for wildlife collisions in South Australia were Hawker, Port Augusta and Adelaide.
 Meanwhile, Western Australia’s hotspots were Collie, Margaret River, and Busselton.

 So, if you’re driving in these areas, be sure to take extra caution on the road and be on the look out for wildlife.